-The Chief Compliance Officer (David Ledbetter) manages the Ethics & Compliance Department and oversees Banner's Compliance Program.
-The Chief Compliance Officer reports directly to Banner's Chief Executive Officer and the Audit Committee of the Board of Directors.
-The Ethics & Compliance Department provides day-to-day implementation, oversight and enforcement of Banner's Compliance Program.
+The Chief Ethics & Compliance Officer (David Ledbetter) manages the Ethics & Compliance Department and oversees Banner's Compliance Program.
+The Chief Ethics & Compliance Officer reports directly to Banner's Chief Executive Officer and the Audit Committee of the Banner Health Board of Directors.
+The Ethics & Compliance Department provides the day-to-day implementation, oversight and enforcement of Banner's Compliance Program.
 Among other duties, the Ethics & Compliance Department:

-- Develops compliancepolicies - Creates and implements compliance training programs - Researches and investigates compliance issues (including ComplyLine cases) - Provides advice on coding, billing, regulatory, and other compliance matters - · Assists with monitoring activities - Conducts compliance audits and internal investigations - Oversees Banner's response to government audits and investigations
+- · Develops compliance policies - Creates and implements compliance training programs Conducts compliance audits and internal - Researches and investigates compliance issues (including ComplyLine cases) - Provides advice on coding, billing, regulatory, and other compliance matters - Assists with monitoring activities - Conducts compliance audits and internal investigations - Oversees Banner's response to government audits and investigations

 The Ethics & Compliance Department also has designated Compliance Officers who are responsible for overseeing the Compliance Program in each of their respective areas.
-These areas include hospitals, provider groups, ancillary service areas, research and Banner's Insurance Division.
+These areas include hospitals, provider groups, ancillary service areas, research, corporate, and Banner's Insurance Division.
 These Compliance Officers are responsible for operating the Compliance Program at their specific entities.